k1shk1n/qubership-git-system-follower/docs/cli_reference/uninstall.md

 ### Carefully delete created resources
 git-system-follower provides an interface for creating file structure and creating CI/CD variables, so that when uninstalling, git-system-follower tries to carefully delete created resources.

 For example, if a CI/CD variable exist and does not match what the gear being uninstalled provides, git-system-follower will skip processing that variable.
 But if the `--force` parameter is specified or
 `is_force=True` is specified in deletion variable in package api, git-system-follower will delete the variable regardless of its contents.
 If CI/CD variable is used by another gear, this variable will raise error.

-Works the same way with files in the repository (except by using another gear)
+Works the same way with files in the repository (except by using another gear).

 ### Uninstallation order
-Uninstall root gear first, then dependencies
+Uninstall root gear first, then dependencies.

+### Authorization and commits to the repository
+The token from `--token` does not have to belong to the user from `--git-username`/`--git-email`.
+Commit changes can be made under a user who does not have permissions to the repository.
+But the push of these changes must be done under a user who has access to the repository.